MichaelDipperstein/tankvufo/README.md

 * New tank shot sound effect
 * Each sound now exits in its own file
-* Tank and UFO data structures now contain pointers to sound data ** Sounds are updated when the event that triggers then happens
+* Tank and UFO data structures now contain pointers to sound data
+  * Sounds are updated when the event that triggers then happens

+04/27/21
+* Added volume control using the +/- keys

 ## TODO
 - Handle overlapping tank and UFO fires